jdlib/JDBX/UserGuide.md

 ### <a name="stmts-init"></a>2.3 Initialize statements

-For `PrepStmt` and `CallStmt` you need to specify a SQL command before the statement can be executed.
+You need to initialize `PrepStmt` and `CallStmt` by calling its `init(String)` method with a SQL command before you can execute the statement.
+The SQL command string uses `?` as placeholder for statement parameters:

     PrepStmt pstmt = new PrepStmt(con);
     pstmt.init("INSERT INTO Users VALUES (DEFAULT, ?, ?)");